aws/aws-lc/BUILDING.md

 Building with the option `-DENABLE_DATA_INDEPENDENT_TIMING_AARCH64=ON` will enable the macro `SET_DIT_AUTO_DISABLE`.
-This macro is present at the entry of functions that process/load/store secret data to enable the DIT flag and then set it to its original value on entry.
+This macro is present at the entry of functions that process/load/store secret data to set the DIT flag and then reset it to its original value on entry.
 With this build option, there is an effect on performance that varies by function and by processor architecture.
-The effect is mostly due to enabling and disabling the DIT flag.
-If it remains enabled over many calls, the effect can be largely mitigated.
+The effect is mostly due to setting and resetting the DIT flag.
+If it remains set over many calls, the effect can be largely mitigated.
 Hence, the macro can be inserted in the caller's application at the beginning of the code scope that makes repeated calls to AWS-LC cryptographic functions.

-Alternatively, the functions `armv8_enable_dit` and `armv8_restore_dit` can be placed at the beginning and the end of the code section, respectively.
-An example of that usage is present in the benchmarking function `Speed()` in `tool/speed.cc` when the `-dit` option is used
+Alternatively, the functions that are invoked by the macro, `armv8_set_dit` and `armv8_restore_dit`, can be placed at the beginning and the end of the code section, respectively.
+An example of that usage is present in the benchmarking function `Speed()` in `tool/speed.cc` when the `-dit` option is used.

     ./tool/bssl speed -dit

+The DIT capability, which is checked in `OPENSSL_cpuid_setup` can be masked out at runtime by calling `armv8_disable_dit`.
+This would result in having the functions `armv8_set_dit` and `armv8_restore_dit` being a noop.
+It can be made available again at runtime by calling `armv8_enable_dit`.